A Florida man faces execution for killing a Miami Herald employee abducted on her lunch break

 STARKE, Fla.
 (AP) — A man convicted of killing a woman who was carjacked on her lunch break from her job at The Miami Herald is set to be executed Tuesday evening.

-Barring a late reprieve, Michael Tanzi is scheduled to receive a three-drug lethal injection at Florida State Prison for the 2000 abduction and strangling of Janet Acosta.
+Michael Tanzi was scheduled to receive a lethal injection at Florida State Prison for the 2000 abduction and strangling of Janet Acosta.
 A production worker at the South Florida paper, Acosta was beaten, robbed, driven to the Florida Keys and then strangled and her body left on an island.

-Tanzi, 48, would become the third person executed in Florida this year if the procedure is carried out, with another lethal injection scheduled on May 1 under death warrants signed by Gov. Ron DeSantis.
+Tanzi, 48, would become the third person executed in Florida this year, with another lethal injection scheduled on May 1 under death warrants signed by Gov. Ron DeSantis.

+On Tuesday afternoon, the U.S. Supreme Court rejected a request from Tanzi's attorneys to block the execution.
+The court offered no noted dissent in its one-sentence statement declining to intervene.

+Prison officials said Tanzi awoke at 4:45 a.m. and had one visitor, a spiritual adviser.
+He had a last meal that included a pork chop, bacon, corn, ice cream and a candy bar.
+“He’s remained compliant and in good spirits,” said Corrections Department spokesman Ted Veerman.

 Court records show the victim was on a break from her job at the newspaper on April 25, 2000.
 She was sitting in her van reading a book when Tanzi approached her, asked for a cigarette and then began punching her in the face, the records indicate.